leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 Finally, the average Management scores by deprivation level are as follows, to two decimal places:

-Deprived: 4.62
+**Deprived: 4.62**

 Middle Class: 3.65

-Affluent: 3.34
+**Affluent: 3.34**

 There is a huge disparity in average Management standards between the deprived and affluent areas, alongside a noticeable difference between middle class and affluent areas in terms of management.
-A huge 1.28 points separates the deprived and affluent areas in terms of management scores.
+A huge 1.28 points separates the deprived and affluent areas in terms of Management scores.

 Further insights can be discovered by considering the rating counts for each deprivation level, including the pass/failure rate.
 The number of businesses achieving each rating for each sample are as follows: